 When it comes to language learning, Spanish is always at the forefront due to its 440 million native speakers, and its status as an official language in 20 countries, including:

-But it’s not just for pleasure that you should consider learning Spanish as a foreign language.
+But it's not just for pleasure that you should consider learn Spanish online as a foreign language.
 Mastering the grammar, vocabulary, and pronunciation of Spanish could prove to be highly useful in your professional life.

 This could either be because you being fluent, or simply speaking conversational Spanish, is key to getting the job of your dreams.
 Or it could allow you to live and work abroad if that is something that you have always dreamed of doing.